 You do not need to go to physical therapy prior to surgery.
-Some studies have shown that exercise and strengthening before knee replacement (commonly called pre-hab) has made some recoveries easier.
-I recommend that you continue any low impact exercise that you have been doing such as walking, pool exercises or bicycle riding.
-You should also start the straight leg raise strengthening exercise at home, this will help after surgery.
+No study has shown that PT before knee replacement (commonly called pre-hab) has made any major difference in the outcome.
+It would be beneficial to continue any low impact exercise that you have been doing such as walking, pool exercises or bicycle riding.